flaubert-dev/wp-api-starter-theme/README.md

 # WP API Starter Theme (BETA VERSION 1.0.0)

-WordPress starter theme with [WP API](https://developer.wordpress.org/rest-api/) components and templates, [Tailwind CSS](https://tailwindcss.com/blog/standalone-cli) and more...
+WordPress starter theme with [WP API](https://developer.wordpress.org/rest-api/) components and templates, [Tailwind CSS](https://tailwindcss.com/blog/standalone-cli), and a modern development workflow.
 This WordPress theme is interesting for local testing, studies and code improvements.
 Please do not use this theme in production, use these themes for student purposes.
 <br/>

 ## Sponsors